malaise/ada/README.txt

 Testing
 -------
 The directory 'tests' contains many tests of the packages of the 'repository'.
-It contains a 'Test' scripts that runs automatic tests and stops on error if a test fails.
+It contains a 'Test' scripts that runs automatic the tests, and stops on error if a test fails.
 With option '-ix' the 'Test' script launches the tests of the packages that are based on X11 ('X_Mng', 'Con_Io', 'Afpx', 'Curve'...) for interactive testing.

-Many projects in subdirectories of 'usr' also implement automatic tests that are launched by a local 'Test' script and fail on error.
+Many projects in subdirectories of 'usr' also implement automatic tests that are launched by a local 'Test' script, and fail on error.

-Finally a 'Tests' script in 'usr' lauches all the tests, which takes around 6 minutes.
+Finally, a 'Tests' target in a parent directory lauches all the tests in its chldren directories.
+The test of the whole 'usr' subtree takes around 6 minutes.